timpanogos/eveonline-third-party-documentation/docs/xmlapi/endpoints.md

 ### Notes

-* logonCount includes not only the game logons but also forum logons, likely also EVEGate logons.
+* logonCount includes not only the game logons, but also forum logons, likely also EVEGate logons.

 ### References